jhrcook/package-as-analysis/docs/Getting-Started.md

 usethis::create("path/to/package/pkgname")
 ```

 You can then add a license as shown below.
-I generally use a GPL-3, though you can get a lot of information on the common licenses [choosealicense.com](https://choosealicense.com).
+I generally use a GPL-3, though you can get a lot of information on the common licenses at [choosealicense.com](https://choosealicense.com).

 ```r